 Banks home prices are not only among the most expensive in Oregon, but Banks real estate also consistently ranks among the most expensive in America.

+Banks is a very ethnically-diverse city.
 The people who call Banks home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Banks residents report their race to be White, followed by Native American.
-Important ancestries of people in Banks include Irish, English, Dutch, and Italian.
+The greatest number of Banks residents report their race to be White, followed by Asian.
+Banks also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.94% of the city’s residents.
+Important ancestries of people in Banks include German, English, Irish, French, and Italian.

 The most common language spoken in Banks is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Polish.